Persistent VM snapshots

 $ virsh snapshot-list one-$VMID # => returns $SNAPSHOT_ID $ virsh snapshot-dumpxml one-$VMID $SNAPSHOT_ID > snap-$SNAPSHOT_ID.xml $ onevm poweroff $VMID $ onevm resume $VMID $ virsh snapshot-list one-$VMID # => this is emty for the moment $ sed -i s/...../ -$SNAPSHOT_ID # => to replace the uuid with the new uuid $ virsh snapshot-create one-$VMID snap-$SNAPSHOT_ID.xml --redefine $ virsh snapshot-list one-$VMID # => this returns the snapshot, and you can revert back to it TODO: define snapshot-current?

-#17 Updated by Peter Loeffler about 4 years ago
+#17 Updated by Peter Loeffler over 4 years ago

 We would need VM snapshot too.